 Individuals with a bioinformatics degree may use their expertise to develop more efficient ways to produce food or manage plant and animal waste.
 This type of work could involve sustainable fish production, the use of biomass as an alternative fuel source, or the growth of plants that can survive harsh conditions or provide a greater yield.
 “Anything that’s genetically modified, there’s a bioinformatics component to that,” Kaluziak says.

-A successful career in bioinformatics requires interdisciplinary training in biology, computer science, informational technology, and experience in a business setting.
+A successful career in bioinformatics requires interdisciplinary training in biology, computer science, and informational technology, as well as experience in a business setting.